 Paneer recipes are all over the internet.
-Although it belongs to the Punjabi cuisine yet everyone is fond of making it day in & out.
+Although it belongs to the Punjabi cuisine yet, everyone is fond of making it day in & out.
 The reason behind its popularity is the versatility of this dairy product.
 Yes, I am talking about paneer as an ingredient.
-All the Paneer items are really very tasty, spicy and aromatic.
+All the Paneer items are delicious, spicy and aromatic.

-My point is you can count on paneer whether it is breakfast, lunch or dinner.
+You can count on paneer whether it is breakfast, lunch or dinner.
 A step further, paneer has qualified to the level of making dessert items out of it.
-There are ultimate sweet items made using paneer & few other ingredients.
-For those who don’t know, paneer means Indian cottage cheese in English.
+There are ultimate sweet items made using paneer & a few other ingredients.
+In English, Paneer means Indian cottage cheese for those who don’t know.

 The name itself suggests what it is.
 Starters are served before the main course.
 I love eating starters, even with main course dishes.
 Usually, tikka, pakoras or fry paneer with other vegetables are served as starters.

 If you go to restaurants, there are infinite varieties of paneer starters.
 On the other hand, the internet is heavily loaded with paneer starter recipes.
 To help you get started with starters, we have something for you.
 Take a look below.

 Even though paneer is an ingredient, entire recipes are designed around it.
 In short, it is the hero ingredient in significant paneer recipes.
 I have some dishes to demonstrate the tasteful culinary use of paneer.

 So, we have the main course paneer recipes.
 Again, they are rich in ingredients.